ColinDaly75/ES-Ranking/README.md

 -----------------------------------------------------------------------------------

-## Keywords: Enterprise Search, Ranking, Datasets, Alogorithms
+## Keywords: Enterprise Search, Ranking, Datasets, LambdaMart

 This repository was cited in the paper **"LEARNING TO RANK: PERFORMANCE AND PRACTICAL BARRIERS TO DEPLOYMENT IN ENTERPRISE SEARCH"**, which was published in the 12TH International Conference on Industrial Technology and Management (Cambridge, ICITM 2023)